 In terms of highways you have 2 options:

 - The toll roads, the so-called National Expressways.
 They are expensive but do speed up your journey considerably.
-Speed limit is 100 km/h and apparently even a minimum speed of 50km/h according to Wikipedia.
+The speed limit is 100 km/h and apparently even a minimum speed of 50km/h according to Wikipedia.
 On signboards, these Expressways are indicated in green.

 - The non-toll roads are national highways.
 Normally, but not always, the indication on signboards is in blue and the maximum speed limit is 50 km/h.
 Do not be in a hurry on these roads.
 Japanese drive exceptionally slow.
-This doesn’t mean accidents don’t happen – in fact our two fender benders during 14 years on the road happened in Japan (find the first story here).
+This doesn’t mean accidents don’t happen – in fact, our two fender benders during 14 years on the road happened in Japan

 Occasionally it is confusing: you follow blue-colored signs in bigger cities but are led on a toll road.
 Be on the lookout for a road bypassing it, there must be a parallel road next to or under it.